kaiajimenez.com

 My most ambitious personal project to date

 What better way to learn web development than building a website from scratch?
 I've spent the last year slowly designing and developing what I hope will become my very own corner of the internet.
-No vibe-coding, just many hours of trial and error and a dream of reliving my memories of a more personal, creative web.
+No vibe-coding, just trial and error and a dream of reliving my memories of a more personal, creative web.
 This post is a sneak peek into the process, with its many twists and turns!

 tl;dr